CU-ESIIL/abrupt-vs-gradual-shifts-rate-factors-innovation-summit-2025__3/docs/index.md

 ## Day 1 — Define & Explore
 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

+### Bridges to group 2
+- System-specific case study illustrating regime shift types, or counterfactuals of when shift was expected but didn't occur
+- Geospatial or time series datasets, adjusting predictor variables

+### Potential roles
+- ESIIL working group PI, co-PIs

 ### Our product 📣
+- Conceptual figure containing our goals/hypotheses, leading to a perspective manuscript
+- List of terms and definitions, shared language with group #2
+- List of keyword terms for literature search (helpful in structuring meta-meta-analysis)
+- Team of teams of teams pizza^3 party
 - A threshold decision chart highlighting rate factor triggers for abrupt vs gradual responses.
 - A concise narrative brief + two figures for Innovation Summit share-out.
-- Reproducible notebooks that compare rate metrics across pilot landscapes.

 ### Our question(s) 📣
+- What are the properties of stress and disturbance that lead to regime shifts?
+- What are the important predictors: rate (abrupt vs. gradual), intensity/severity, frequency/recurrence, duration (pulse vs. press), spatial extent, abiotic vs. biotic drivers?
+- What are the important responses: type of tipping (noise-induced, rate-induced, bifurcation-induced), resilience (resistance + recovery), community structure and function?
+- What is our definition of tipping point, regime shift, state change, critical transition, ecological transformation, etc.?
+- What is not within scope (e.g., succession, community assembly rules)?
 - Which climatic and ecological rate factors precede abrupt state changes compared with gradual drifts?
 - Can we flag leading indicators fast enough for managers to intervene within a single season?
-- How transferable are the signals between dryland vegetation and montane snowpack systems?
+- How transferable are the signals between organisms with different life history traits?

-### Hypotheses / intentions 📣
+### Hypotheses / intentions
 - We think abrupt shifts are preceded by compound rate anomalies (e.g., concurrent moisture and temperature acceleration).
 - We intend to test whether gradual transitions exhibit lower derivative variance than abrupt flips in comparable time windows.
 - We will know we’re onto something if we can classify historical events with >75% accuracy using rate-derived features alone.

-### Why this matters (the “upshot”) 📣
+### Why this matters (the “upshot”)
 Rapid detection of tipping dynamics lets watershed groups and land managers deploy scarce mitigation resources before ecosystems cross points of no return.
 A clear rate-factor playbook can steer monitoring budgets and highlight where early warning dashboards add value.

 ### Inspirations (papers, datasets, tools)